graphhopper/directions-api/docs-tour-optimization.md

 }
 ```

-or your job is being processed but not yet finished the you get back this:
+or your job is being processed but not yet finished then you get back this:

 ```json
 {